 Appendix A.II.2.2.9-d

-CHARACTERISTICS OF ATMOSPHERIC TRANSPORT MODELLING SYSTEM
+CHARACTERISTICS OF ATMOSPHERIC TRANSPORT and Dispersion MODELLING SYSTEM

-The designated Centres will document and maintain in WMO TD No. 778 and on the WMO Emergency Response Activities web site up-to-date information on the characteristics of their atmospheric transport modelling (ATM) system.
+The designated Centres will document and maintain in WMO TD No. 778 and on the WMO Emergency Response Activities web site up-to-date information on the characteristics of their atmospheric transport and dispersion modelling (ATDM) system.
 The information will contain at a minimum:

-For ATM:
+For ATDM:

 - Name of model(s) and type (Lagrangian, Eulerian)